 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+You can click on Clone Your PC's MAC Address to replace the Internet port's MAC address with the MAC address of your Ethernet card.